veenavijai/photovault/README.md

 # photovault

-Authenticated photo uploads and downloads.
+Supports authenticated photo uploads and downloads with a one-time usable 4-digit PIN and device-based session token.

 ## Setup instructions